 While the theories and practices of Teach for America seem beneficial on the surface, not everyone is in favor of this model for turning around struggling schools.
-Some believe that the lack of grounding in the community keeps these teachers from forming the necessary ties to offer long-lasting impact in the schools.
+Some believe that the lack of grounding in the community keeps these teachers from forming the necessary ties to offer a long-lasting impact in the schools.
 Others are concerned that in an era where many schools are forced to lay off experienced teachers, these young college graduates could take jobs away from educators who have already paid their dues in the school districts

 Ari Weinzweig, a food retailer in Ann Arbor, Michigan, describes the local angle to the Huffington Post

 in this way, "You're talking about something like what the French call terroir.
 It has to do with the way that the soil and climate in a given region contribute to the flavor of the food.
-That's because the soil's mineral content, the amount of sun and rain it gets, the local vegetation, and so on – all that is different in each region.
+That's because of the soil's mineral content, the amount of sun and rain it gets, the local vegetation, and so on – all that is different in each region.
 It's the same with some businesses.
 Every community has its own character, which is sort of a spiritual terroir.
 If you're really rooted in that community, it's going to have a big impact on the way you are."

 Despite the concerns, Teach for America is growing at an exponential rate.
-Currently the organization is placing new teachers in a variety of communities, with plans to add even more in upcoming years.
+Currently, the organization is placing new teachers in a variety of communities, with plans to add even more in upcoming years.
 We will take a look at some of the schools that may look forward to teachers from this corps in the near future.

 Teach for America Teachers Coming to Alabama This Year

 An article in The Republic reports that Teach for America is planning to send 55 new teachers to schools in Alabama this fall.
-The teachers will come directly from the corps to schools in Birmingham, Tuscaloosa and Selma, as well as Butler, Hale, Greene, Marengo and Lowndes counties.
+The teachers will come directly from the corps to schools in Birmingham, Tuscaloosa, and Selma, as well as Butler, Hale, Greene, Marengo, and Lowndes counties.
 The team will add to the 30 teachers planning to return to these schools to teach in the fall.

 New Teachers Coming to Tulsa